lnx66/agents-for-openbb/README.md

         request.widgets.primary + request.widgets.secondary if request.widgets else []
     )

-    # Get the first widget that matches the UUID (there should be only one).
     matching_widgets = list(
         filter(lambda widget: str(widget.uuid) == widget_uuid, widgets)
     )
     widget = matching_widgets[0] if matching_widgets else None

-    # If we're unable to find the widget, let's let the LLM know.
     if not widget:
         yield f"Unable to retrieve data for widget with UUID: {widget_uuid} (it is not present on the dashboard)"  # noqa: E501 return

-    # Yield the request to the front-end for the widget data.
-    # NB: You *must* yield using `agent.remote_data_request` from inside
-    # remote functions (i.e. those decorated with `@remote_function`).
     yield agent.remote_data_request(
         widget=widget,
-        # In this example we will just re-use the currently-set values of
-        # the widget parameters.
         input_arguments={param.name: param.current_value for param in widget.params},
     )
     return